antpoo/webcam-tablet/README.md

 ## About The Project

 A silly app, for people that can't afford a drawing tablet or touchpad for their computer.
-Built for Hack The North 2023!

 ### Built With